ClientEarth: Transparency

 In 2010, ClientEarth filed a lawsuit against the Council of the European Union, regarding plans to revise the EU's 2002 access-to-documents law, which gives individuals the right to view internal EU documents.
 ClientEarth sued the Council over its alleged failure to disclose its in-house legal opinion about the review of the 2002 rules.

 Notable employees

 Employees of ClientEarth include Professor Ludwig Krämer and CEO and founder James Thornton.
 In 2009 James Thornton was named as one of "ten people who could change the world" by the New Statesman.
 Thornton also co-authored the book Client Earth which tells the story of ClientEarth over the last decade.

 Patrons

 Coldplay are patrons of the organisation.

 Brian Eno is one of the group's trustees.
-In June 2019, Pink Floyd band member David Gilmour pledged to donate 21.5 M USD, raised from the sale of his guitar collection.
+In June 2019, Pink Floyd band member David Gilmour pledged to donate US$21.5 million, raised from the sale of his guitar collection.